 In conversation with the Institute 8th of March

 When I stepped into my interview with Tina Tomšič from the Institute 8th of March (I8M), I knew from the get go that it would be hard to fit all the blood, sweat, tears and hard-earned victories this group is championing in Slovenia.
-I was familiar with the work of these badass feminists, but I was caught off guard with how much I would be reckoning with to pay justice in this piece to their trailblazing work.
+I was familiar with the work of these feminists, but I was caught off guard with how much I would be reckoning with to pay justice in this piece to their trailblazing work.

 The Institute 8th of March emerged in 2016 from a campaign for LGBT marriage equality law in Slovenia.
 The law was passed in 2015, but its opponents demanded a referendum in which the law was rejected, and this defeat led to the creation of the 8th of March Institute with Nika Kovač as its director.
 Tina got involved while she was still in highschool.
 At the time, Tina had been a part of other activist groups, but for her, the I8M was a very different schooling.
 Instead of pouring energy into the typical leftist discussions that lose strategic sight while discussing idealism and planning “the next big revolution”, the I8M found its roots in the relational aspects of comradeship.
 They popularised the importance of lived experience and drawing from that tangibility of experience, what it is like to not have rights – in terms of sexual and reproductive health, same sex marriage, women’s rights or equality.
 “It all needed further public scrutiny, stories needed to be told and heard before our progressive agendas would be instrumentalised by neoconservative forces”, says Tina.